lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 - VS Code or equivalent
 - an Azure subscription (and at least a dedicated resource group).

 > Some [limits/quotas](https://docs.microsoft.com/en-us/azure/container-apps/quotas) are present for the moment.
-If you plan to play this workshop in group, you may require to create several subscriptions.
+If you plan to play this workshop with a large group of individuals, you may require to create several subscriptions.

 ### Azure subscription